-The principal activities during the year in each entity within the consolidated entity were exploration on the company's gold tenements in Papua New Guinea and north Queensland.
-The company also evaluated several additional gold projects for potential investment.
+The principal activities during the year, in each entity within the consolidated entity were exploration on the company's gold tenements in Papua New Guinea and North Queensland.
+The company also evaluated a number of additional gold projects, for potential investment.